Position

 How to become a Oracle Developer?

-1. Obtain a degree: Pursue a bachelor's degree in computer science, information technology, or a related field.
+First, obtain a relevant education.
+Most Oracle Developers hold a bachelor's degree in computer science, information technology, or a related field.
+This education provides a solid foundation in programming and database management.

-3. Gain experience: Work on projects or internships to apply your knowledge.
-Experience with real-world databases is valuable.
+3. Gain experience: Work on projects or internships to build practical skills.

 How long does it take to become a Oracle Developer?